SCEP Goals

 All Students have a high-quality academic experience

-By June 2026, the increased scores in section 1A Demonstrating Knowledge of Content and Pedagogy will Increase by .2% from 3.1 to 3.3, for Students with Disabilities (SWD), as measured by 2024-2025 Advance Ratings section 1A from the 2024-2025 SY.
+By June 2026, the increased scores in section 1A Demonstrating Knowledge of Content and Pedagogy will Increase by .2% from 3.1 to 3.3, for Students with Disabilities (SWD), as measured by 2024-2025 Advance Ratings section 1A from the 2024-2025 SY through the use of professional learnings with a focus on planning and preparation.

 PRIORITY 4